ACE THE INTERVIEW

 Discuss a positive aspect of your previous job

-If you use a positive tone in your answer, you can show recruiters that you have a realistic viewpoint of your experience.
+By using a positive tone, you can show recruiters that you have a balanced and realistic view of your experience.

 You can use some positive experiences in your answer to get you started on the right note, like: